enino84/enino84.github.io/courses/intro_data_assimilation/index.md

 Both inflation and localization are important techniques in data assimilation, as they help to ensure that the assimilation process is accurate, efficient, and robust to errors and uncertainties in the observations and the model.
 These techniques are widely used in atmospheric and oceanic sciences, as well as in other fields such as geophysics, finance, and engineering.

 - Precision matrix localization - the ensemble Kalman filter based on a modified Cholesky decomposition - [Class Notes](DA_23092020.pdf)
+  - `Nino-Ruiz, Elias D.`, Adrian Sandu, and Xinwei Deng. _An ensemble Kalman filter implementation based on modified Cholesky decomposition for inverse covariance matrix estimation._ **SIAM Journal on Scientific Computing** 40.2 (2018): A867-A886.